raquo/scala-dom-types/README.md

 getProperty[Value](element: dom.Element, prop: Prop[Value], propValue: Value)
 ```

-Now you can't pass just about any random string as `propName`, and `propValue` is now type checked.
+Now you can't pass just about any random string as `propName`, and even `propValue` is now type checked.

 However, if all you want is more type safety in your application code, you might want to import tags / attrs / etc. from Scala DOM Builder's `simple` package instead because those don't require any boilerplate on your side.